Luévano v. Campbell

-Angel G. Luévano, et al., Plaintiffs v.
-Alan Campbell, Director, Office of Personnel Management, et al. also known as Luévano v.
-Campbell, [93 F.R.D.
+Luévano v.
+Campbell, 93 F.R.D.
 68 (D.D.C.
-1981)] Luévano v.
-Campbell began when Angel G. Luévano, and a group of civil rights lawyers, acting on behalf of those blacks and Hispanics who had failed the test (Luévano being one of them) filed a lawsuit alleging that the Professional and Administrative Careers Examination (PACE) written test used by Civil Service Commission had an adverse impact on African Americans and Hispanics.
+1981), was a class action lawsuit brought by Angel G. Luévano and a group of civil rights attorneys on behalf of African Americans and Hispanics who had failed the Professional and Administrative Career Examination (PACE), a written test used by the Civil Service Commission to screen candidates for federal employment.
+The plaintiffs alleged that the exam had a disparate impact on minority applicants, in violation of Title VII of the Civil Rights Act of 1964.

 Background

 The class-action suit was filed against Alan Campbell, the director of the Office of Personnel Management (or Civil Service Commission, as it was then called).
 Though Campbell was the named defendant in the case, approximately 45 other federal departments and agencies, all agencies that had ever used the PACE, were listed as representatives of the defendant class.

 PACE was the principal entry-level test administered to candidates for positions in the federal government's executive branch.
-The suit asked the judge to declare that OPM, by using the test, had deprived the plaintiffs of rights secured by Title VII of the Civil Rights Act of 1964.
+The suit asked the judge to declare that OPM, by using the test, had deprived the plaintiffs of rights secured by Title VII.

 Luévano consent decree

 The Luévano consent decree is the 1981 agreement that settled the lawsuit and called for the elimination of PACE and required replacing it with alternative examinations.
-It has been criticized by constitutional scholar Walter Berns as creating a system of backdoor racial quotas for hiring in the federal government.
+It had been criticized by the late constitutional scholar Walter Berns as creating a system of backdoor racial quotas for hiring in the federal government.
 In response to the consent decree, OPM developed the Administrative Careers with America examination, which is used in some cases.
 The consent decree also established two special hiring programs, Outstanding Scholar and Bilingual/Bicultural, for limited use in filling former PACE positions.

+Termination

+In August 2025, the Trump administration repudiated the Luévano consent decree.
+Assistant Attorney General Harmeet K. Dhillon stated: "For over four decades, this decree has hampered the federal government from hiring the top talent of our nation.
+Today, the Justice Department removed that barrier."